 When a customer needs basic information about your product, a chatbot is ready to answer.
+With introduction of SMS medium for customer service SMS Chatbots are gaining popularity among fortune 500 companies.
 But what if your customer wants a subjective opinion from a company expert?
 Like, how soft the fabric is, or how well the product performs in various situations, like high altitude, extreme weather, or what looks better aesthetically—the white or the black color?
 These are potential questions in a long, unpredictable list for which it will be tough to have prepared answers.

 While robots can do a lot for us, they aren’t quite ready to be fire a blaster by our side in an epic battle over good and evil.
 And they definitely aren’t ready to replace humans when it comes to customer service.

 To learn more how HelpSquad can elevate your customer service level online, contact us today!